 5. Minimize out of plan costs

 What are chargeable events?
 Chargeable events occur whenever you access out of plan content.
-The most cost effective way to access such materials is generally to add them to your subscription.
-If you find yourself coming back to the same out of plan treatise, for example, save yourself some time and money reach out to your Westlaw representative for more information on adding it to your plan.
+The most cost-effective way to access such materials is generally to add them to your subscription.
+If you find yourself coming back to the same out of plan treatise, for example, save yourself some time and money by reaching out to your Westlaw or Westlaw Edge representative for more information on adding it to your plan.